 Hunting Trophies for Sale - Mountain Lion Taxidermy

-Beautiful trophy Mountain Lion Tom taxidermy display, with the cat poised on a detailed rock wall mounted base.
-This is a large Cougar that measures 55 inches from his nose, along the back, to the base of the tail.
+Beautiful trophy Mountain Lion Tom taxidermy display, with the cat poised on a detailed rock wall, mounted base.
+This is a large Cougar that measures 55 inches from his nose, along with the back, to the base of the tail.
 Natural pose with closed mouth and relaxed expression.
 He is standing proudly on the rock ledge and looking slightly out into the room.
 Hair condition is excellent and has nice shadings.
 The taxidermist’s artistic skill shows, both in the accurate stance and by bringing out a lot of the muscle tones these powerful cats are known for.
 Claws are intact and naturally retracted.
-Mount this focal piece high on wall for great effect and a sure fire conversation starter.
+Mount this focal piece high on the wall for great effect and a sure-fire conversation starter.
 Quality design and workmanship throughout on this newer mount.
 Quality taxidermy is rated "Premier", our highest grade, on this nice size mountain lion.
 Detailed rock ledge base is a good representation of the wild habitat these cougars frequent.
 It hangs from 2 bolts on the included, easy hang, custom wall bracket.
-Ships freight carrier in one piece with lion already mounted on rock and ready to proudly hang in your lodge, home or business.
+Ships freight carrier in one piece with Lion already mounted on a rock and ready to proudly hang in your lodge, home or business.
 Also well suited as an exhibit piece for a wildlife museum or school.

 Scientific Name: Puma concolor